George Floyd: Early life and education

-Floyd was born on October 14, 1973, in Fayetteville, North Carolina, to George Perry and Larcenia "Cissy" Jones Floyd.
+Floyd was born on October 14, 1973, in Fayetteville, North Carolina, to George Perry (1949–2002) and Larcenia "Cissy" Jones Floyd (1947–2018).
 He had four siblings.

-When he was two, after Floyd's parents separated, his mother moved with the children to the Cuney Homes public housing, known as the Bricks, in Houston's Third Ward, a historically African-American neighborhood.
-Floyd was called Perry as a child, but also Big Floyd; being over 6 ft tall in middle school, he saw sports as a vehicle for improving his life.
+When Floyd was two, after his parents separated, his mother moved with the children to Houston, Texas.
+The family settled in the Cuney Homes public housing complex, known as the Bricks, in Houston's Third Ward, a historically African-American neighborhood.
+Floyd was called Perry as a child and also Big Floyd; being over 6 ft tall in middle school, he saw sports as a vehicle for improving his life.

-Floyd attended Ryan Middle School, and graduated from Yates High School in 1993.
-While at Yates, he was co-captain of the basketball team playing as a power forward.
+Floyd attended Ryan Middle School and graduated from Yates High School in 1993.
+While at Yates, he was co-captain of the basketball team, playing as a power forward.
 He was also on the football team as a tight end, and in 1992, his team went to the Texas state championships.